skyekirwan/CFG-hack/README.md

 To use this site go to https://skyekirwan.github.io/CFG-hack/

-No log-in needed, just press 'sign in' to continue as if you are 'Androulla' signing in.
+No log-in password needed - just press 'sign in' or'get started!' to continue as if you are signed in as 'Androulla'.